anthonyliriano/anthonyliriano.github.io/_posts/2018-12-16-Jenkins-for-windows.md

  * Jenkins kicks of a job based on a new commit.
  * Unit Tests are ran.
  * Application is deployed.

-## Deploying an instance only accessible internally vs externally

-### Github Webook
-The Github Webook which allow jobs to be kicked off based on commit activty wasn't something we were able to leverage as we deployed an instance only accessible internally.

-## Freestyle or Pipeline

 ## Adding A Jenkins Slave.